coreysnightout/Places/README.md

 ## Specifications
-* The program will return user location.
+* The program will print inputted user location to screen under form.
   * example input: "Baja"
   * example output: "Baja"

-* The program will output the location to H1 element.
+* When user clicks location, program will display location name property in an H element in an area to the right of the form
-  * example input: "Baja"
+  * example input: user clicks on "Baja" below the form
-  * example output: "Baja"
+  * example output: "Baja" appears to the right of the form

-* The program will output Time of Year to an <li> element. example input: "Baja; fall" example output: "<h1>Baja</h1>; <li>fall</li>"
+* The program will output Time of Year to an <li> element to the right of form example input: "Baja; fall" example output: "<h1>Baja</h1>; <li>fall</li>"

-* The program will output Things To Do in an <li> element. example input: "Baja; fall; surf" example output: "<h1>Baja</h1>; <li>fall</li>; <li>surf</li>"
+* The program will output Things To Do in an <li> element to the right of form. example input: "Baja; fall; surf" example output: "<h1>Baja</h1>; <li>fall</li>; <li>surf</li>"